brazier-dev/hikari-flare/README.md

 # Flare

-Stateless component manager for hikari.
+Stateless component manager for hikari with type-safe API.

 # Example